WSU-kduncan/3120-cicd-tylerireland/README-CI.md

 The objective of this project is to create a container that will run a website with apache2.
 Containers contain libraries and files required to run a single service or software.
 They are similar to a virtual machine, but are much more lightweight and efficient.
 They can also be deployed are many machines.

 ### Run Project Locally
-1. WSL2 should be installed prior to installing Docker.
-Docker uses WSL2 so having it installed before will make the installation smoother.
+1. When installing Docker for Windows, WSL2 is recommended and should be installed prior to installing Docker.
+Having it installed before will make the installation smoother.
 I already had WSL2 installed prior to this project.
 I installed both through their website and it was pretty simple.

 2. Building an image from a Dockerfile requires 3 things:
   *  ` FROM httpd:2.4 `